vuejs/docs/src/guide/component-custom-events.md

 ## Defining Custom Events

-<VideoLesson href="https://vueschool.io/lessons/defining-custom-events-emits?friend=vuejs" title="Learn how to define which events a component can emit with Vue School">Watch a free video about Defining Custom Events on Vue School</VideoLesson>
+<VideoLesson href="https://vueschool.io/lessons/defining-custom-events-emits?friend=vuejs" title="Learn how to define which events a component can emit with Vue School">Watch a free video on how to define custom events on Vue School</VideoLesson>

 Emitted events can be defined on the component via the `emits` option.